bbejeck/KafkaStreamsInteractiveQueries/README.md

 To run the application you have two options

-1. Build an uber jar from the project then run `java -jar jarFile mainClass`  from the command line.
+1. COMING SOON: Build an uber jar from the project by running `./gradlew shadowJar` then run `java -jar kafka-streams-iq-app.jar` from the command line.
 Note to run more than one instance on the same host, you'll have to set a unique port for each instance using a `-Dserver.port=NNNN` setting for each one.
 2. Run from IntelliJ.
 Again you'll have to set a unique port for running more than one instance using `-Dserver.port=NNNN` in the `Spring-Boot` section of the `run/debug` configuration settings
 3. To push records through the Kafka Streams application run the [TestDataProducer](src/main/java/io/confluent/developer/streams/TestDataProducer.java) class again from either IntelliJ or a separate command from the command line `java -jar jarFile TestDataProducer`
 4. The [application.properties](src/main/resources/application.properties) file contains the Kafka Streams properties.
 The configuration class [KafkaStreamsAppConfiguration](src/main/java/io/confluent/developer/config/KafkaStreamsAppConfiguration.java) class ingests these properties.
 For connecting to [Confluent Cloud](https://confluent-cloud.io) there's the [confluent.properties.orig](src/main/resources/confluent.properties.orig) you can also use this file for secure connections to any Kafka cluster.
 The [KafkaStreamsAppConfiguration](src/main/java/io/confluent/developer/config/KafkaStreamsAppConfiguration.java) class is expecting a `confluent.properties` file to exist to use for secure connections.
 To make sure you don't check in any sensitive configs save the `confluent.properties.orig` file as `confluent.properties` which is set to ignore in the `.gitignore` file.